wslukaa/WordSpace/README.md

+This is an award winning game done with my groupmates Nelson and Angela.
+We won Samsung Solve for tomorrow 2015 Hong Kong region 4th place (Merit) with this game.
+Our team is called 萬解 (Brilliant Word Learning Helper).
+For details, it can be referenced on http://www.samsung.com/hk/solvefortomorrow/.

 You can play the game yourself by downloading the file "SpaceWord.apk".
 This game can be played in an android environment of a size of Samsung Galaxy Tab A with screen size 9.7 inches.